cinder-star/cinder-star/README.md

 > Software engineer <br/>
 > OpenSource enthusiast, Web development enthusiast

 I love to develop web applications with Python and JS.
-Currently pursuing Computer Science and Engineering degree at University of Dhaka.
+Currently working for a Silicon Valley based company, Universal Machine.
 I'm an INTJ-T. Outside study or work, I love contributing to open-source, learning about system designs.
 I am trying to build a local open-source community named [FossNation](https://www.facebook.com/groups/FOSSNation).

 ### Things you should know